uviclibraries/gen-ai-research/9-sentiment-analysis.md

 If you have any questions or get stuck as you work through this GPT4All exercise, please ask the instructor for assistance.

 ## Capabilities & Considerations
-Generative AI tools like GPT4All are revolutionizing how researchers process and analyze research textual data locally on their laptops.
-One promising use case is using GenAI tools to perform sentiment analysis on short survey responses.
-Using these tools allows researchers to more quickly, efficiently, and reliably identify the sentiment of a sentence or short paragraph, to uncover trends and patterns.
+Generative AI tools like GPT4All allow researchers to more quickly, efficiently, and reliably identify the sentiment of a sentence or short paragraph, to uncover trends and patterns.

 ### Pros of using generative AI for sentiment analysis:
 - Efficiency: Automatically process vast amounts of textual data in a fraction of the time it would take manual analysis.